Skip to content

 In Icelandic laws, article 3 regulation 1009/2015 on actions against bullying, sexual harassment, gender-based harassment and abuse in the workplace, abuse is defined as "any behavior that leads, or could lead, to physical or psychological harm or suffering to the victim, including threat of such, coercion or deprivation of liberty."

-According to this definition, the regulation covers most types of abuse; physical, sexual, mental, and emotional.
-But not financial abuse.
+According to this definition, the regulation covers most types of abuse; physical, sexual, psychological, and emotional.
+But not economic abuse.

-When looking over the reasons for why individuals get stuck in abusive relationships, and their difficulties in getting out of said relationships, it is often said that the key to a quick escape for the victim is financial independence from their abuser.
+When discussing the reasons for why individuals get stuck in abusive relationships, and why it is so difficult to get out of said relationships, it is often said that the key for the victim to escape is economical independence from their abuser.

-Then why is there not more talk about financial abuse in the labor market?
+Then why is there not more talk about economic abuse in the labor market?

 Discussion on financial abuse in the labor market is often characterized by describing the violations as financial loss for the victim, theft, or as a breach of contract.
 The financial abuse is thus classified with other offenses related to property, but not to harm to the individual themselves.
 The abuse is thus reduced from being behavior that leads to harm to an individual, the threat of such, coercion, or arbitrary deprivation of freedom, to being a loss of funds that is easy to pay back.